 ESBL-producing bacteria occur regularly in animals and on meat.
 This led to the assumption that people who eat meat frequently would carry ESBL bacteria more often.
-The current RIVM research shows that this assumption is wrong.
+The current RIVMNational Institute for Public Health and the Environment research shows that this assumption is wrong.
 Our study showed that people who eat meat at least three times a week even seemed to carry ESBL bacteria less often than vegetarians.
 However, after a correction for differences between the groups (such as other risk factors and seasonal influences), it is no longer possible to say with certainty whether this finding is due to chance or whether there really is a difference in carriership between the groups.

 Participants who had travelled to Africa, Central/South America, Asia or South/East Europe were more frequently carriers of ESBLs than participants who had not.
 The same applied to participants who rarely or never washed their hands before preparing food.

 The so-called Vega Study included persons with three different dietary patterns of whom faeces were examined for the presence of ESBLs.
 Vegans and vegetarians (persons who do not eat meat and fish), pescatarians (persons who do not eat meat but do eat fish) and persons who do eat meat at least three times a week were studied.

 For the study data from 1542 individuals were used.
 In addition to submitting a sample of their faeces, the participants also completed an extensive questionnaire about possible risk factors for acquiring an ESBL bacterium.
 Possible risk factors include contact with animals, travelling abroad, the use of certain medicines and admission to a hospital.